Assertive Intervention Stabilisation Team (ASSiST)

 If you’re currently being treated by us for a personality disorder or a similar emotional condition, our Assertive Intervention Stabilisation Team (ASSiST) can help support you at home, and avoid unnecessary visits to hospital in future.

 Having difficulties with emotionally intense thoughts can impact your day to day life.
 It may be that you’ve had troubling thoughts of self-harm, feeling emotionally exhausted and perhaps rely on substances like drugs and alcohol.

-We can do this in your home, or in your local community, and avoid unnecessary visits to the hospital.
+We can do this in your home, or local community, and avoid unnecessary visits to the hospital.
 We can offer you the opportunities to build on your strengths and qualities, and help you to find a purpose in life.

 - Introducing you to our Voluntary Peer Mentors (VPM), who can share their similar experiences and guide you through your journey

 - Giving you access to community facilities like lifelong learning, Greencare, and interest groups to help build your confidence